CorWatts/fasterscale/README.md

 * PHP >= 7.1
 * Composer
 * A SASS compiler.
 We recommend the npm project ```node-sass```.
 Once npm is installed on your machine  type ```npm i node-sass -g```.
-* PostgreSQL 9.1 or later (Theoretically any type of SQL compatible with Yii2's ActiveRecord might work, but we've only tested this on PostgreSQL)
+* PostgreSQL 9.1 or later

 ### Installation
 * Clone this repo with: